slowagility/slowagility.github.io/content/posts/funny-science/most-boring-experiment.md

 ---
 title: "Probably the most boring experiment in the world"
+thumbnail: "img/Pitch_drop_experiment.jpg"
 date: 2021-11-06T13:41:15+01:00
 draft: true
-menu: 'Funny or boring Science'
 ---

-The Pitch drop experiment
+## The Pitch drop experiment

+> Warning!
+Maybe you fall asleep while reading this.
+Make sure you sit or lay down before you start reading.